Excessive occupational licensing laws holding Mississippi back

 It is important to protect consumers from harm and ensure the services they purchase are high quality.
 Licensing laws attempt to do this by requiring professionals to undergo training and demonstrate their competence before being allowed to practice.
 In theory, this should raise the quality of services for consumers.

-Of studies published since the 1980s, nearly all of them failed to find any evidence that licensing laws had an effect on quality.
+Unfortunately, it does not seem to work this way in practice.
+I compiled a list of studies published since 1980.
+Nearly all of them failed to find any evidence that licensing laws had an effect on quality.
 Recently, some research has found that consumers care more about reviews, a more direct measure of quality, than whether a service provider had a license.

 That doesn’t mean that occupational licensing has no effect.
 Because occupational licensing laws create barriers to entry that make it more difficult to begin working in a licensed profession, it reduces the number of professionals by up to 27 percent.
 Licensing also makes entrepreneurship, which offers a path out of poverty for many, more difficult.
 Because occupational licensing laws often contain good moral character provisions that bar ex-offenders from obtaining a license, it prevents them from finding work.
 Finding stable employment is essential to prevent recidivism.